Sanchez may require surgery for ankle injury - Inter

 Chile coach Reinaldo Rueda had said after the Colombia game that Sanchez could be out of action for two to three months if the injury required surgery.

 "Alexis Sanchez underwent medical tests ...
-Results revealed a joint dislocation in his left ankle which has caused damage to the peroneus longus tendon," Inter said in a statement https://www.inter.it/en/news/2019/10/15/injury-alexis-sanchez.html.
+Results revealed a joint dislocation in his left ankle which has caused damage to the peroneus longus tendon," a club statement read.

-"The player will meet for further consultations with Professor Ramon Cugat in Barcelona on Wednesday, where they will seek to reach a decision on whether surgical intervention is necessary."